 Why Do I Need An IRS Number When Importing Into The US?

 You have made your sale, shipped the goods to your US buyer, and the shipment is on its way to the border.
 Then, without warning, the goods are stopped at the port of entry, and the customs broker requests an IRS number.
-At this point, you are likely wondering what an IRS number is and why it is needed.
-To help you understand, let's dive into this scenario a little deeper.
+You may wonder what an IRS number is and why it is needed.
+Let's dive into this scenario a little deeper.

-Without an IRS number, CBP does not know who the Ultimate Consignee is and therefore will not accept the shipment into the US
+Without an IRS number, CBP cannot identify the ultimate consignee and will not allow the shipment into the US.

 US Customs states the following.

-"The appropriate identification number for the Ultimate Consignee is defined as an Internal Revenue Service employer identification number if a social Security number. if the appropriate Ultimate Consignee identification number is not provided at the time of entry or release, entry of the merchandise shall be denied."
+"The appropriate identification number for the Ultimate Consignee is an Internal Revenue Service employer identification number if a Social Security number.
+If the appropriate Ultimate Consignee identification number is not provided at the time of entry or release, entry of the merchandise shall be denied."

 (Source: CUSTOMS DIRECTIVE NO. 3550-079A)